jeromeetienne/AR.js/README.md

 ![screenshot](https://cloud.githubusercontent.com/assets/252962/23068128/40343608-f51a-11e6-8cb3-900e37a7f658.jpg)

-# Try it on Mobile ?
+# Try it on Mobile
 - Direct your android browser to [this url](https://jeromeetienne.github.io/WebAR/three.js/examples/performance.html) It will open a webpage which read the phone webcam, localise an hiro marker and add 3d on top of it
 - Here is an example of [hiro marker](http://wibiwardhono.lecture.ub.ac.id/files/2015/01/HIRO.jpg).
-- You can just display the hiro marker on desktop screen and point your phone at it.
+  You can just display the hiro marker on desktop screen and point your phone at it.
   Or you can print the marker too.

-- TODO add a picture here
+TODO add a picture here, of me pointing a phone at my screen

 # Examples
 - [three.js examples](https://jeromeetienne.github.io/WebAR/three.js/examples/)